Abdalla-Eldoumani/arm-string-ops/README.md

 - **QEMU results** are useful for development and cross-platform validation
 - UTF-8 validation achieves exceptional performance on ASCII-heavy data
 - Performance varies with data size, CPU architecture, and memory subsystem
-- For production deployment, always benchmark on your target hardware

 ## License